chaoss/community/media-and-outreach/chaosscast.md

 ### Roles

-Each role is occupied by different people each episode.
+Each role should be occupied by different people each episode.

 ### Host